-In 2005, Botox was number one in cosmetic procedures with 3.8 million treatments reported.
 Botox is used widely as an injection treatment for fine lines and wrinkles, deep forehead furrows and for marked armpit perspiration.
 Botox works well on wrinkles, typically reducing them by about 80%.
 In addition, science is busy determining its uses for TMJ (temporomandibular joint disease), arthritis, migraines and BPH (benign prostatic hyperplasia).

-Why is Botox so Popular?
+Why Is Botox So Popular?

 Compared to other cosmetic procedures, Botox is FDA approved, cheap, quick, and minimally invasive.
 It is done as an outpatient procedure with only a topical numbing agent to minimize needle prick pain.
 There is no recovery time and results are evident within in one week.
 They last about 3-5 months.